jmonzon87/LMX1A_iPSC_DA/README.md

 RMarkdown files
 00_TimeCourse_DataFiltering_DEA.Rmd Filtering, normalization, scaling, clustering, annotation using the hEM as reference, PCA, UMAP, differential expression analysis per time point and per clone.
+01_TimeCourse_Velocity_Pseudotime.Rmd RNA velocity analysis and projection into UMAP.
+Note you will need to download the genematrix files including introns from GEO.

 License
 Distributed under the MIT License.
 See License.txt for more information.